TJHeuvel/rival-doc/Tutorial/tutorial-ai.md

         Entities
-            .WithDisposeOnCompletion(distanceHits) // Dispose the list when the job is done .ForEach((ref TutorialCharacterInputs characterInputs, in AIController aiController, in TutorialCharacterComponent character, in Translation translation) =>
+            .WithDisposeOnCompletion(distanceHits) // Dispose the list when the job is done .ForEach((ref ThirdPersonCharacterInputs characterInputs, in AIController aiController, in ThirdPersonCharacterComponent character, in Translation translation) =>
             {
                 // Clear our detected hits list between each use distanceHits.Clear();